RoBro92/feature-requests/README.md

 Creating a feature request here is the best way to coordinate who wants to implement a new integration/feature and tracking progress.
 Please note there's no guarantee your feature request will be implemented - it all depends on if enough developers are interested in the feature to implement it and if it fits into SmartRVs architecture.

+When posting a feautre request please make it clear what module the request is for.

 Note: Please use the GitHub upvote feature for showing support for a feature request.
 Do not post "+1" comments or similar, those will be hidden/removed.